Horse Sense: Plot

 Michael Woods is a lazy, preppy 20-year-old living off his parents' wealth in Los Angeles, while struggling through college classes and dating a spoiled heiress named Gina, whom his family dislikes.
 Michael learns that his 11-year-old cousin Tommy Biggs, whom he has not seen since a family reunion several years earlier, will soon be arriving from Montana to visit.
 Michael casts Tommy aside during his visit, prioritizing his social life and the demands of his girlfriend over his guest.

 On Tommy's last day in California, the family housekeeper Arlene makes Michael aware of his mistreatment toward Tommy and threatens to tell his parents about it.
 Michael decides to take Tommy to Disneyland to make up for it.
 However, in route to the theme park, Michael receives a phone call from Gina pleading for him to meet her at a racetrack so she can introduce him to her father.
 Michael capitulates and leaves Tommy at a children's daycare center, then drives to the track for a brief visit.
 Michael charms Gina's father over the course of a couple hours.
 When Michael realizes how late it is, he hurries back to pick up Tommy, and accidentally collides his Porsche Boxster with another vehicle, belonging to a woman named Diedre White.
 Afterwards, Michael learns Arlene had picked up Tommy several hours earlier.
 Coming home, Michael is confronted by Arlene again and Tommy vows to get back at him someday.

 Tommy returns to Montana.
 During dinner, Michael's mother, Jacey, informs him that she got a call from his aunt, Jules, complaining how Tommy never got to do anything.
 Glenn agrees, mentioning that Arlene told him about Michael's selfish decisions in leaving him at a children's daycare center and is furious.
 He confronts Michael for his maltreatment of his cousin and demanded to know why he didn't ignore Gina and spend time with Tommy.
 Michael tries to defend himself, but it further annoys Glenn and Jacey.
 Soon, the cops make a visit looking for Michael and they soon learn about his accident at the racetrack.
 Even though he did the right thing by giving Diedre his information, she wrote down his license plate numbers on her pad.
-Fed up with his selfishness, Glenn and Jacey determine that the appropriate disciplinary action is to have him work on his aunt Jules' ranch in Montana for a month.
-If Michael's parents get a negative telephone call from the Biggs regarding him, they intend to cancel his upcoming trip with Gina to the French Riviera.
+Fed up with his selfishness, Glenn and Jacey determine that the appropriate disciplinary action is to have him work on his aunt Jules' ranch in Montana for a month, unpaid.
+Plus, if Michael's parents find out from the Biggs that Michael is not doing his job at the ranch, they intend to cancel his upcoming trip with Gina to the French Riviera.
 Michael arrives at the ranch, where he meets Jules' ranch hands, Twister and Mule, as well as Tommy.